emilefournout/42_cursus_so_long_game/README.md

   Then: Fill the file with:

-    - 1 for a wall (map must be surrounded with)
+    - 1 for a blue wall (map must be surrounded with)

-    - 0 for nothing
+    - 0 for nothing (white)

-    - P for starting point (only one in the map)
+    - P for red starting point (only one in the map)

-    - E for endpoint
+    - E for green endpoint

     - C for coins